KerrySteele-Jones/MyWork/submissions/week-2-sub/readme.md

 👀 Hero/banner area - button would scroll to the next section, using smooth scrolling - hover over the cat there is a small transition effect.
 👀 Content area, hover effect also applied on the cat on the left.
-👀 Blog cards also have hover effects
+👀 Blog cards also have hover effects.
+👀 Pseudo-elements added to Email form.